Three life lessons from 2019 – an interesting year

 Best Practice #3 from 2019 – Keep learning and growing

-I am over 50 years old and possess almost three decades of leadership experience.
+I am over 50 and possess almost three decades of leadership experience.
 It is not often that I am afforded the opportunity to spend significant time in corporate training.
-This past year I was able to attend a leadership course that included a class at the Kellogg Business School through my current employer.
+This past year, I was able to attend a leadership course that included a class at the Kellogg Business School through my current employer.
 It was an excellent program.
 I learned a lot and added several tools to my leadership arsenal.
-I plan to complete another course at Kellogg this year in order to keep learning and growing.
-It is hard for an old dog like me to learn new tricks every year, but I am hoping to do so in 2020.
+I plan to complete another course at Kellogg this year to keep learning and growing.
+It is hard for an old dog like me to learn new tricks yearly, but I hope to do so in 2020.

 Kellogg Business School offers excellent leadership courses.